Placement

 How Placement Works

-Please note that the information you provide here does not guarantee the type of community in which you will be placed.
+Please note that the information you provide in your application does not guarantee the type of community in which you will be placed.
 We try to place candidates where they indicate they will work best, but we must balance this with the need to fill all open positions and meet the staffing needs of our residence halls.

 In the case of special housing needs due to a medical condition, we will do everything possible to accommodate you where your needs can be met, provided that appropriate documentation has been filed with the Housing Office.